Aside from starting a new project on your own from scratch, you can explore what Buildbox has to offer in any of the following ways.

 - Explore a variety of videos that explain and demonstrate how you can use different Buildbox tools

-To explore all available tutorials and videos, click the Tutorials tab on the Getting Started screen.
+To explore all available tutorials and videos, click the Tutorials tab on the Welcome Started screen.

 Making a Simple Game from Scratch